 A student may not appeal a positive urine drug screen result on the basis that the sanction includes dismissal from the program.

 The use or possession of alcohol or the discovery of any student using, possessing or distributing illicit drugs will be considered an infraction.
 Disciplinary action will be based on the seriousness of the offense, individual circumstances and the best interests of the College community.
-Possible sanctions include conduct warnings, required counseling sessions, fines or service to the College, probation, suspension and dismissal.
+Possible sanctions include but are not limited to conduct warnings, required counseling sessions, fines or service to the College, probation, suspension, and dismissal.

-Personal concerns of any type may be discussed confidentially with the College counselor located in St. Joseph Hall.
+Personal concerns of any type may be discussed confidentially with the College counselor located in St. Joseph Hall 101, or call (814) 886-6336.
 Students may arrange to talk to the counselor or take advantage of the office’s referral service to outside agencies.
 Local outside agencies include:

 Altoona Regional Health System Services